 |Date of attack||5 Apr 1943||Nationality: Swedish|

 |Fate||Sunk by U-229 (Robert Schetelig)|

 |Position||58° 00'N, 34° 00'W - Grid AK 0193|

 |Complement||45 (45 dead - no survivors)|

 |Route||New York (25 Mar) - Swansea - Belfast Lough|

 |Notes on event|

-At 05.09 hours on 5 Apr, 1943, U-229 hit a ship reported as a freighter of the Glenearn type with one torpedo.
+At 05.09 hours on 5 April 1943, U-229 hit a ship reported as a freighter of the Glenearn type with one torpedo.
 The U-boat had seen the ship leaving a convoy, chased and sank it.
 This must have been the Vaalaren, which had left the convoy HX-231 deliberately after the first U-boat attack during the night, together Blitar and Thomas Sumpter but only the latter arrived in the UK.
 The Germans observed a lifeboat leaving the sinking ship but no survivors were rescued.
 The master, 37 crew members and seven passengers were lost.

 If you can help us with any additional information on this vessel then please contact us.